rbbratta/rhcos-slb/sdn-to-ovn/README.md

     echo "  PRIMARY_MAC         The primary MAC address 00:11:22:33:44:55"
-    echo "  PRIMARY             The primary bond port name, enx001122334455" echo "  SECONDARY           The secondary bond port name" echo "  EXTRA_DHCP_DISABLE  All the other interfaces that must have DHCP disabled" exit 1
+    echo "  PRIMARY             The primary bond port name, enx001122334455" echo "  SECONDARY           The secondary bond port name" echo "  LOCALNET_NAME       The name of the localnet network" echo "  EXTRA_DHCP_DISABLE  (Optional) All the other interfaces that must have DHCP disabled" exit 1
 }